STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar3/sm3_intro_to_stat.md

 ![](sm3_intro_to_stat_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

 So, yes, of course it resembles the chi-square distribution.
-The values were sampled from it!
+The values were sampled from it\!
 Nothing too exciting yet…

-### Convergence to the normal distribution - what an amazing property!
+### Convergence to the normal distribution - what an amazing property\!

 Ok, now let’s separate all these values into 1000 samples, and then work out the sample means and look at the distribution of that.